-7.3.23.1.1.The Probationary Period
+7.3.1.1.
+The Probationary Period

 The probationary period is defined as the maximum length of time between the initial appointment as a member of the tenure-track faculty and end of the latest academic year in which tenure may be awarded or denied.
-For appointees whose initial appointment to the tenure-track faculty begins in the fall semester, the probationary period shall be no more than six years in length, unless extended subject to the provisions stated below in Section 7.23.1.4.
+For appointees whose initial appointment to the tenure-track faculty begins in the fall semester, the probationary period shall be no more than six years in length, unless extended subject to the provisions stated below in Section 7.3.1.4.
 For appointees whose initial appointment to the tenure-track faculty begins in the spring semester, the probationary period contract ends no more than six years from the beginning of the first fall semester following the date of initial appointment.

-7.23.1.2.
+7.3.1.2.
 Initial Appointment Contracts

-Appointment as a tenure-earningtrack member of the faculty requires a recommendation by at least a majority of the tenured and tenure-earningtrack faculty of the department or program concerned and an affirmative recommendation to the provostProvost by the deanDean of the college\concerned.
-No offer or appointmentappointment, either written or verbal, may be extended without the approval of the provost.
+Appointment as a tenure-track member of the faculty requires a recommendation by at least a majority of the tenured and tenure-track faculty of the department or program concerned and an affirmative recommendation to the Provost by the Dean of the college.
+No offer or appointment, either written or verbal, may be extended without the approval of the Provost.